 Sara Riso is a research manager in the Employment unit at Eurofound.
 She is involved in research projects in the areas of employment change and restructuring.
 She joined Eurofound in 2006 as information liaison officer and assisted in research on restructuring and working conditions.
 Prior to joining Eurofound, Sara worked as manager of research projects for large Brussels-based European associations and networks.
 Her background studies are in psychology, communication and languages, and her main research interest is in the area of change management.

-Martina Bisello is a research officer in the Employment unit at Eurofound.
-Her research interests include labour market impacts of technological change, skills supply and demand, labour mobility, gender gaps and inequalities.
+Martina Bisello is a research manager in the Employment unit at Eurofound.
+Her research interests include occupational change, the impact of technology on labour markets and gender gaps in employment.
 Prior to joining Eurofound in 2014, she was visiting researcher at the Centre for Market and Public Organisation at the University of Bristol and at the Institute for Social and Economic Research at the University of Essex.
 She holds an MSc in International Economics from the University of Padova and a PhD in Economics (Doctor Europaeus mention) from the University of Pisa.

 is a survey data officer, based in the Employment unit at Eurofound, tasked with providing support for all three of Eurofound's surveys: the EWCS, EQLS and ECS.
 Before joining Eurofound in December 2018, he worked on sampling methods and the analysis of household surveys in the national statistical institutes of the United Kingdom and Australia.
 He holds an MSc in Operational Research and his research interests include the integration of survey and administrative data sources.

-Eleonora Peruffo joined the Employment unit at Eurofound as research assistant in November 2015.
-She works on the European Restructuring Monitor observatory and on Digital Age projects on game changing technologies.
+Eleonora Peruffo is a senior research assistant in the Employment unit at Eurofound.
+She joined Eurofound in 2014.
+She works on the European Restructuring Monitor observatory and on projects related to the future of work, with an interest also in data analytics and data visualisations.
 She holds an MA in Diplomatic Sciences and International Relations awarded by the University of Trieste and an MSc in Computer Science - Data Analytics from the National College of Ireland.
 She previously worked in the lifelong learning sector.

 Cécile Deneys is an administrative assistant in the Employment unit at Eurofound.
 She provides assistance to the unit in the development and implementation of a number of research projects.
 Since she joined Eurofound, she worked across different units including several years with the Directorate.
 Prior to that, she worked in the private sector in Paris.